-An EdS is a postgraduate degree unique to the field of education, which is considered more advanced than a master’s degree but generally requires less coursework than a PhD or EdD.
 For professionals who already have a master’s degree, and EdS is a great way to reach the next level without the time or cost required for most doctoral degrees.
-They generally require between 30 and 65 credit hours of coursework (depending on your specialty and school) and can often be completed in a little over a year (or up to two years) after earning your master’s.
+They generally require between 30 and 65 credit hours of coursework (depending on your specialty and school) and may often be completed in a little over a year (or up to two years) after earning your master’s.

 Before deciding on a specific EdS degree, you’ll need to consider what specialty you want to pursue based on your career goals.
 There’s quite a bit of difference between programs and the career opportunities you’ll have with each degree.

 Below are the top four EdS specialties: curriculum and instruction, educational leadership and administration, special education and school psychology.
 Which one’s right for you?

 In an EdS in curriculum and instruction, you’ll learn how to develop curricula so that other teachers can teach more effectively.
 That means you’ll work on instructional content, teaching materials, teacher resources, and the best ways of evaluating student progress and educational objectives for each class curriculum you develop.

 During your degree, you’ll take classes such as these: